Users are strongly encouraged to consult with MS facility personnel before submitting a sample for analysis.

 Gel bands from 1D gel electrophoresis or gel spots obtained from 2D gel approaches should be cut with the following considerations in mind:

 The excised gel material should be placed in individual 0.25 or 0.5 ml microcentrifuge tubes or a 96 well plate.
 We could provide you with 96 well plates that are custom built for our digestion robot, which will reduce sample handling and reduce potential sources of contamination.

 Please talk to us about any detergents that are used in your sample preparation procedure, even if they are far upstream in your sample handling protocol.

-Unfortunately, most detergents are not compatible with downstream mass spectrometry analysis on the LTQ FT.
+Unfortunately, most detergents are not compatible with downstream mass spectrometry analysis by ESI mass spectrometry.
 Dilution, washing, and detergent removal columns cannot remove enough detergent for successful analysis of your sample or to prevent significant contamination of the mass spectrometer.
 Detergent contamination of a mass spectrometer is very costly (ruined columns/tubing) and very time consuming to the laboratory.
 If your samples are very complex, it might be possible to purify them by running them through an SDS-PAGE gel.

 Some detergents can be separated from the sample by standard SDS-PAGE or TCA - cold acetone precipitation.
 However, Triton-X and Tween-20 cannot be used under any circumstances.
 These cannot be removed from your sample using dilution, washing, detergent spin columns, or SDS-PAGE.